Sal of Singapore: Plot

-Captain Lief Erickson (Alan Hale), master of a rugged freighter, is about to enjoy the nightlife of Mazatlán Harbor when he discovers that someone has abandoned a baby in the launch attached to his ship.
+Captain Lief Erickson, master of a rugged freighter, is about to enjoy the nightlife of Mazatlán Harbor when he discovers that someone has abandoned a baby in the launch attached to his ship.
 At first bewildered, the hard-boiled captain is surprised to find his heart stirred by the tiny hands clutching his fingers.
 Determined to see the infant cared for, he decides to bring the child with him on the voyage, intending to find a suitable woman to tend it.

 The women of the seaport, however, prove to be entirely unfit for the task.
-By chance, Erickson encounters “Singapore Sal” (Phyllis Haver), a disillusioned but spirited woman of the waterfront, during a clash with his old rival Captain Sunday (Fred Kohler).
-Recognizing her intelligence beneath the hardened exterior, Erickson, with the aid of his mate (Noble Johnson), shanghais Sal and forces her aboard his ship.
+By chance, Erickson encounters “Singapore Sal”, a disillusioned but spirited woman of the waterfront, during a clash with his old rival Captain Sunday.
+Recognizing her intelligence beneath the hardened exterior, Erickson, with the aid of his mate, shanghais Sal and forces her aboard his ship.

 Once freed from her bonds, Sal fights Erickson like a fury.
 The Herculean captain only laughs at her blows, locks her in his cabin, and orders his crew to lift anchor.
 Frantically seeking escape, Sal discovers the baby in the adjoining cabin.
 Initially annoyed by its cries, she soon feels pity for the “poor little devil.”
 Realizing it is hungry, she swallows her hatred of Erickson long enough to demand milk and supplies.
 Ingeniously, she fashions a feeding bottle from an empty whiskey flask and a glove finger, mixing condensed milk with hot water to save the child.

 Though Erickson admires Sal’s resourcefulness, he remains emotionally distant, seeing her only as a competent caretaker for the baby he has come to love.
 At her orders he fetches hot water, starch, safety pins, and other necessities, quietly acknowledging her skill.
-But while Erickson views her impersonally, his mate (Dan Wolheim), and others among the crew, are not blind to her womanly allure.
+But while Erickson views her impersonally, his mate, and others among the crew, are not blind to her womanly allure.
 Hardened by her sordid past, Sal is neither offended nor shocked by their advances; instead she plots to use their desires to her advantage, planning to escape with the baby at the first port.